slifin/breeze/README.md

 ## Send the Message

-Create a habit of naming things that previously you may have left unnamed by using inline conditionals:
+Create a habit of naming things that previously you may have left unnamed:

 ```php
 if ($object['km/s'] > 552) {